microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/plannerrecurrenceschedule.md

 Represents the schedule for recurrence of a [Planner task](plannertask.md) in Microsoft 365.
 Currently, **plannerRecurrenceSchedule** includes a recurrence pattern definition (**pattern**), a start date for that pattern (**patternStartDateTime**), and a system-generated property that indicates the next occurrence date (**nextOccurrenceDateTime**).
 To define a recurrence schedule, clients must specify the **pattern** and **patternStartDateTime**; the service calculates the **nextOccurrenceDateTime**.

-For more details, see [Planner Task Recurrence Concepts](../../../concepts/planner-task-recurrence-concept.md).
+For more details, see [Configuring task recurrence in Planner](/graph/concepts/planner-task-recurrence-concept.md).

 ## Properties